ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: title="Filter expression operator precedence" }

 #### Semantics
-{: unnumbered}

 The filter selector works with arrays and objects exclusively.
 Its result is a list of *zero*, *one*, *multiple* or *all* of their array elements or member values, respectively.
 Applied to primitive values, it selects nothing.

-The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.
 In the resultant nodelist, children of an array are ordered by their position in the array.
+The order in which the children of an object (as opposed to an array) appear in the resultant nodelist is not stipulated, since JSON objects are unordered.

 ##### Existence Tests {#extest}
-{: unnumbered}

 A query by itself in a logical context is an existence test which yields true if the query selects at least one node and yields false if the query does not select any nodes.